Giardia in Dogs: Causes, Symptoms and Treatment of Giardia · Kinship

 If your dog has diarrhea that persists beyond 24 hours or is very sudden and severe, take them to the vet ASAP.

-What is the treatment for giardia in dogs?
+What is the treatment for giardiasis in dogs?

 It may also be advisable to treat other animals in the same household while treating the infected, symptomatic pet.
-There is a vaccine available for giardia in dogs, but most veterinarians don’t recommend it unless your dog is at really high risk or is one of those pets who gets giardiasis frequently.
+There is a vaccine available for giardia in dogs which research shows can prevent Giardia infections in both dogs and humans.
+However, most veterinarians don’t recommend it unless your dog is at really high risk or is one of those pets who gets giardiasis frequently.

 • Pick up your dog’s poop frequently.